Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s switched “on.”
 If you find that the breaker tripped, it will be in the middle or “off” position.

-- With one hand, steadily flip the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” leave it alone and contact a professional from Jett's Heating & Air Inc. at 815-410-1128 right away.
+- With one hand, steadily flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact a professional from Jett's Heating & Air Inc. at 815-410-1128 right away.

 No matter your furnace’s age or brand, it has no less than one standard wall switch set on or by it.